Bolsonarista who murdered Lula’s supporter in MT recorded video and formatted cell phone before handing over device, points out delegate | Mato Grosso

 The friend told police that the video shows the victim’s body on the ground, police said.

-According to the delegate, in addition to the witness who reported the video and who had Rafael’s cell phone, six other people have also been heard.
+According to the delegate, in addition to the witness who informed about the video and who had Rafael’s cell phone, six other people have also been heard.

 In addition, Oliveira said that Rafael was lucid and aware at the time of the arrest.